awsdocs/amazon-workspaces-administration-guide/doc_source/share-custom-image.md

 In the China \(Ningxia\) Region, you can copy images only within the same Region\.
 In the AWS GovCloud \(US\-West\) Region, to copy images to and from other AWS Regions, contact AWS Support\.

 There are no additional charges for sharing an image\.
 However, the quota for the number of images in the AWS Region applies\.
 A shared image doesn't count against the recipient account's quota until the recipient copies the image\.
-For more information about Amazon WorkSpaces quotas, see [Amazon WorkSpaces Quotas](workspaces-limits.md)\.
+For more information about Amazon Workspaces quotas, see [Amazon Workspaces Quotas](workspaces-limits.md)\.

 To delete a shared image, you must unshare the image before you can delete it\.